monisha-anila/YouTube-Views-/README.md

 - RMSE error is the ML model performance indicator.

 ## After Ideation
-- Check with domain expertise person to further train the ML model using location to sperate the main model.
+- Check with domain expertise person to further train the ML model using location to separate the main model.
 - After getting reasonable ML metric value we need to start testing using Statistics (A/B).
 - Before A/B testing select random samples from location based data and conduct z-test to avoid selection bias.
 - Define Null and Alternative hypothesis framing with default action.